w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 particular protocols in order to enhance interoperability.
 A single WoT Thing may, in general, use multiple protocols, including but not limited to HTTP, CoAP, and MQTT.
-These protocols are used both to support its own interactions (as a server) and to connect to other WoT Things (as a client).
+These protocols are used both to support a WoT Thing's own interactions (as a server) and to connect to other WoT Things (as a client).
-Some of these protocols use the client-server model, others support a subscribe-publish model.
+Some of these protocols use the request-response model, others support a subscribe-publish model.
 The latter is especially important for low-power devices and use cases requiring timely event notifications.

-Our main constraint on protocols is that they must support the use of URLs to describe access addresses.
+[//]: # (McCool: I took this out, as we won't really need it here...
-We define the term "servient" for devices or services, such as WoT Things, that can be either a server/publisher, a client/subscriber, or both.
+We define the term "servient" for devices or services, such as WoT Things, that can be either a server/publisher, a client/subscriber, or both.)

 Protocol bindings augment each interaction with the additional detail needed to implement it with a particular concrete protocol.